* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating onigiri in a steamer

-4. Line your steamer basket with perforated baking paper.
+3. Line your steamer basket with perforated baking paper and spread your onigiri out in the basket.

-6. Cover with a lid and heat for 3 to 5 minutes.
+4. Cover with a lid and steam for 3 to 4 minutes.

-7. Remove them from the basket, replace your nori, and serve hot.
+5. Remove the onigiri from the basket, replace your nori, and serve hot.

 If you don’t have any baking paper, you can also use cabbage or lettuce leaves.